R42/identity-federation/README.md

 in this repo there should be several projects

-- a login server
+- a login rack service
-- an example authenticated service
+- two example authenticated services
 - frontend code